renoust/talipot/doc/developer/installation.rst

 .. _installation_win_install:

-Installing Tulip
+Installing Talipot
 ----------------

-Once Tulip is fully compiled, enter the following command to install it
+Once Talipot is fully compiled, enter the following command to install it

 .. code-block:: bash